Venu Chitale: Later career

-Chitale left Liverpool for Mumbai on 4 December 1947, on the RMS Empress of Australia.
+Chitale left Liverpool for Bombay on 4 December 1947, on the RMS Empress of Australia.
 That year she assisted Pandit with refugee women and children in the camps set up in Delhi following India's Partition.

 She published her first novel, In Transit, in 1950, about three generations of an Indian family during the interwar years.
 Anand wrote the preface.
 That same year, she married Ganesh Khare, a chartered accountant, and became known as Leela Ganesh Khare.
 They had a daughter, Nandini Apte.
 In February 1951 a reception by the publisher Hind Kitabs was held in Bombay, where Chitale was introduced by M. C. Chagla, chief justice of Bombay.
 She also wrote for Navshakti, a Marathi newspaper, and spoke occasionally on All India Radio.
 In 1993, she published another book, Incognito, using the pen name 'Weenoo'.

 Death and legacy

-Chitale died on 1 January 1995.
+Chitale died on 1 January 1995, aged 82.
 Her life is recorded in a chapter in Sakhe Soyare, a book in Marathi authored by Vijaya Deo.
 In 2017, the BBC produced a video about her.
+On 28 December 2023, a Google Doodle was made celebrating her 111th birthday.